 These changes leave just Delaware 1 as the route between Dover and the seacoast.
 Completed in 2003, the SR 1 Turnpike and original Delaware 1 between Milford and Ocean City is now a "showcase" route for the state of Delaware.
 Thus removing U.S. 113 from the stretch adds to the prominence of the state highway.

 U.S. 113 now begins at the split of Delaware 1 and Delaware 1 Business north of Milford.
-The federal highway shares a brief overlap with Delaware 1 Business along Dupont Boulevard from the Milford Bypass expressway of Delaware 1 southward to Walnut Street.
+The US highway shares a brief overlap with Delaware 1 Business along Dupont Boulevard from the Milford Bypass expressway of Delaware 1 southward to Walnut Street.
 U.S. 113 stays west of the Milford central business district on a stretch of four-lane divided highway.
 Dupont Boulevard features shopping centers, strip malls, and several traffic lights on the stretch west of the city.
-Further south the federal highway traverses rural environs and portions of Redden State Forest.
+Further south the US highway traverses rural environs and portions of Redden State Forest.

 U.S. 113 northbound within the city limits of Milford at the junction with Delaware 14 (Front Street and Milford Harrington Road).
 Delaware 14 Truck follows U.S. 113 (Dupont Boulevard) northbound to Delaware 1 (Coast Highway) for all commercial through traffic.
 Delaware 14 otherwise travels through downtown Milford north of the Mispillion River.
 Photo taken 04/13/04.